Our schools are committed to providing a quality education for all students in a safe, inclusive and caring learning environment.

 - each student’s physical, social, intellectual and emotional development is promoted

 - there are strong partnerships between the school, parents and community.

 Duty of care

 Your child’s safety and welfare

-All staff in public schools have a duty of care for the safety and welfare of your child while they are at school.
+All staff in schools have a duty of care for the safety and welfare of your child while they are at school.